andyly25/Data-Science/README.md

 # Data-Science
 New Years Resolution: pursue data science and see how far I can go in it this year!
+Will attempt to get a data analyst job first and build from there!

 ## Current Goals
 1. Introduction to Databases